Auto Design - Advanced Settings

 -

 Choose a Projection Method to control how toe and crest strings are rounded.
-For example, you may want tight curves in these strings to be more angular (say, to represent shapes more fitting for blast design) or more curved (to represent tighter curves more smoothly).
+For example, you can make tight curves more angular (for blast design) or more curved (for smoother representation).

 Related topics and activities